dlsu-lscs/lscs-oss/README.md

 # LSCS Object Storage Service (OSS)
 A lightweight drop-in Object Storage Service for storing images remotely from your main server.

+Setup with the given `.env.example` file.
+Your CLIENT_SECRET_KEY must match your JWT token in your main server.

 ## `POST /upload`
 Post example:
 ```json